jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 # Preparing data for Hypothesis testing and predictive statistics

-Some a bit more complicated aggregations are performed in HypothesisTestingPrediction notebook for example below we are standardizing column names between study and control groups in order to be able to later efficiently compare diffrences in characteristics of those groups
+Some a bit more complicated aggregations are performed in HypothesisTestingPrediction notebook for example below we are standardizing column names between study and control groups in order to be able to later efficiently compare diffrences in characteristics of those groups.

 ```
 val colsInControl = List(                         ("SUV protezy", "SuvInFocus"),